Julian1612/42_minishell/README.md

 # Minishell
 ## Overview
 This team project, is an essential shell implementation created as part of the 42 Heilbronn core curriculum.
 Minishell provides the basic functionality of a shell, allowing users to interact with their operating system through a command-line interface.
-It is a collaborative effort by [Your Name] and [D Gross].
+It is a collaborative effort with [DGross](https://github.com/DGross245).

 ## Installation
 Before running the program, make sure you have the required dependencies installed.